squirrels-nest/squirrels-docs/docs/tutorial/testapi.md

 return {}
 ```

-We will discuss the `context.py` file later in the tutorial.
-For now, we are changing it to return an empty dictionary such that we can activate the REST APIs without errors.
+We will discuss the `context.py` file later in the tutorial, but for now, we are clearing it such that we can activate the REST APIs without errors.

 To activate the API server, simply run: